rpietro/ankle_knowledge_space/fracture_learning_paths.md

 * Select a group of 100 ankle fractures - DICOM for radiographs and anonymized <!-- is that possible?? -->. images selected to represent a wide range of severity
 * create a checklist of common signs
 * select a classification
-* have a group of five specialists independently grade 60 images each, so that each image is graded by at least three specialists
+* have a group of five specialists independently grade 40 images each, so that each image is graded by at least two specialists